sailfishos-sony-tama/main/hadk-sony-xz2.md

 mv rpm droid-src
 ```

-For patches, we use a mix of Sony's repo_update and hybris patches.
-This allows to simplify changes
+For patches, we use droid-src and hybris patches.
-in Android's base by keeping Sony's patches in sync with Android tree and apply all patches developed
-for Hybris.
+To generate the patches needed for droid-src we use `generate_dhs_patches`,
+to collect the patches from Sony on top of AOSP.
+This allows to simplify changes.
 ```
 ln -s droid-src/patches .
 droid-src/apply-patches.sh --mb
-SKIP_SYNC=TRUE droid-src/repo_update/repo_update.sh
 mv dhd-rpm rpm
 ./setup-sources.sh --mb
 ```